natereem24/UCI-ELK/README.md

 The Metricbeat collects metrics from the operating system in use and from services running on the server, in this case the Elk Server.

-The configuration details for each machine may be found below.
+The configuration details for each machine may be found below:

 |  Name   	   | Function  	     | IP Address    | Operating System  	|